First of all, let's dispel some myths:

 1) Remove your shirt and your bra.

-2) Measure your underbust with the tape measure (or ribbon or string) comfortably snug against your skin, being sure to keep it parallel to the ground (hence, the mirror).
+2) Measure your snug underbust with the tape measure (or ribbon or string).
+You want the tape comfortably snug against your skin, being sure to keep it parallel to the ground (hence, the mirror).
 Check out this picture if you aren't sure where to place the tape measure for this or any other measuring step.
 Write down the number.

-3) Measure your snug underbust.
-This means that you want to pull the tape measure as tight as possible.
+3) Measure your underbust with the tape wrapped as tightly as possible.
 Like you are trying to break the tape Incredible Hulk style.
 Be sure it's parallel to the floor.
 Write down the number.

 4) Measure your bust while standing.
 This means you are placing the tape measure comfortably around the largest part of your chest.
 Be sure to keep the tape measure parallel to the floor.
 Write down the number.